Quick Answer

 Design & Build Quality

-During our testing period, the Galaxy Watch 6’s scratch-resistant sapphire crystal display and aluminum frame easily survived a few accidental bumps against door frames.
-Its 44mm case houses a bright, full-color touchscreen that remained easily readable even during our midday sunny runs.
+The Galaxy Watch 6 features a scratch-resistant sapphire crystal display and an aluminum frame that feels like a traditional timepiece.
+In our testing, its 44mm case housed a bright, full-color touchscreen that remained easily readable even under harsh midday sun.
 The Vivosmart 5 takes a completely different approach with a polycarbonate case and an acrylic lens integrated directly into a silicone band.
-It lacks physical side buttons, relying entirely on a small touchscreen and a single capacitive button at the base of the display.
-While the Samsung dominates in screen real estate, we found the Garmin’s slim profile far less intrusive while typing at a desk or sleeping.
+It lacks physical buttons, relying entirely on a small touchscreen and a single capacitive button at the base of the display.
+While Samsung dominates in screen real estate, the Garmin’s slim profile makes it far less intrusive when typing on a laptop or sleeping.

 Features & Performance

-In our health tracking tests, Samsung’s BioActive sensor delivered comprehensive data, including blood pressure monitoring, ECG readings, and skeletal muscle mass analysis.
-Its built-in GPS locked on within seconds, allowing us to leave our phones at home during neighborhood runs.
-The Vivosmart 5 sticks to the basics, but does them exceptionally well: continuous heart rate, blood oxygen (SpO2), and Garmin’s highly accurate Body Battery energy monitor, which perfectly mirrored our daily fatigue levels.
-Because the Garmin lacks onboard GPS, we had to piggyback off our smartphone’s connection to map outdoor activities.
-However, the Vivosmart 5 easily outlasted the Samsung in our battery drain tests, delivering a full seven days of use compared to the Galaxy Watch 6, which we had to charge every 35 to 40 hours.
+Samsung’s BioActive sensor delivers comprehensive data, including blood pressure monitoring, ECG readings, and skeletal muscle mass analysis.
+Because it features built-in GPS, we could leave our phones behind during test runs and still map our routes accurately.
+The Vivosmart 5 sticks to the basics: continuous heart rate, blood oxygen (SpO2), and Garmin’s highly accurate Body Battery energy monitor.
+Because the Garmin lacks onboard GPS, it must piggyback off your smartphone’s connection to map outdoor activities.
+However, the Vivosmart 5 easily outlasts the Samsung, delivering a full seven days of battery life compared to the Galaxy Watch 6’s maximum of 40 hours.

 Conclusion: Our Final Verdict